Everett, Washington: Healthcare

 Everett is home to Providence Regional Medical Center Everett, a system of two general hospitals operated by Providence Health & Services.
 The hospital system was formed in 1994 by the merger of two existing hospitals in Everett: the Everett General Hospital, opened in January 1894 as the city's first hospital; and Providence Hospital, established in 1905 near Downtown Everett.
 The existing Providence Hospital was renamed the Providence Pacific Campus, while the former General Hospital became the Colby Campus, which was expanded in 2011 with a 12-story medical tower.
 The Providence campuses have a combined 3,300 employees and 571 beds, and are rated as a Level II trauma center.

 The city also has several medical services with clinics and specialized facilities operated by Providence and other providers.
 Kaiser Permanente has a five-story medical tower in Downtown Everett with a walk-in clinic, specialty services, and an urgent care clinic.
 The building originally opened for Group Health in 1994 to consolidate its three clinics in Everett and is being expanded with a new building that began construction in 2020.
 The Everett Clinic is based in the city and operates medical facilities across Snohomish County, serving 320,000 patients.
 The system was founded in 1924 and acquired in 2016 by DaVita Inc.; it was then sold to UnitedHealth Group's Optum a year later.
 The non-profit Community Health Center of Snohomish County operates four medical clinics in Everett, providing services to primarily low-income and uninsured patients.

 Notable people

 The city's residents are known as Everettites.
 Among them are U.S. Senator Henry M. Jackson, Washington governors Roland H. Hartley and Monrad Wallgren, and several other members of the U.S. Congress and Washington state legislature.
 The city has also produced several American football coaches under the tutelage of Everett High School coach Jim Ennis, including Jim Lambright, Mike Price, and Dennis Erickson.

 Sister cities

-Everett has the following sister city relationships: